fusioncharts/dev_centre_docs/getting-started/vue/add-drill-down-using-vuejs.md

 import VueFusionCharts from 'vue-fusioncharts';

-//Include the FusionCharts library import FusionCharts from 'fusioncharts/core';
+//Include the FusionCharts library import FusionCharts from 'fusioncharts';

-//Include the chart type
+//Include the chart
-import Column2D from 'fusioncharts/viz/column2d'
-import Pie2D from 'fusioncharts/viz/pie2d'
+import Charts from 'fusioncharts/fusioncharts.charts'

-// Register VueFusionCharts component Vue.use(VueFusionCharts, FusionCharts, Column2D, Pie2D);
+// Register VueFusionCharts component Vue.use(VueFusionCharts, FusionCharts, Charts);

 var app = new Vue({
     el: '#app',